harmonicalchemy/modular-emacs/README.md

 If your customization proves stable, and you like it, you could then save your scratch buffer (as is) to a new file, for example: `~/.emacs.d/lisp/my-modules/00-my-new-module.el` _(use your own module name prefixed with `01.` `02.` `03.` `...` etc.)_ for your new custom module name.
 This will make you consistant with the naming convention used within `~/.emacs.d/lisp/modules` directory...

-> **Note:** _(You should be on your local `develop` branch when you do this to keep your changes in parallel with the master branch)_.
+> **Note:** _(You should be on your local `test` branch when you do this to keep your changes in parallel with the master branch)_.
 Add a call to this new module from your `~/.emacs.d/init.el`

-In all cases you would be wise to create and checkout a local `develop` branch and keep all your custom changes in there separate from the `master` branch...
+In all cases you would be wise to create and checkout a local `test` branch _(call it what you wish)_ and keep all your custom changes in there separate from the `master` or `origin:develop` branch...

-Modular Emacs comes with my slightly customized version of the **Blackbaord color theme**.
+Modular Emacs comes with my slightly customized version of the **Blackboard color theme**.
 If you would like to add more custom themes or a different theme than `blackboard.el`, you can replace it or add additional themes into your local branch's: `~/.emacs.d/lisp/themes` directory and they will also will work with this setup by choosing `M-x load-theme` or changing the last line within `~/.emacs.d/lisp/modules/06-interface.el` to: `(load-theme 'your-chosen-theme-name t)`

 > **Note:** _Obviously if you add more themes to your **Modular Emacs** **themes** directory you will be adding new un-tracked files to your cloned git repository!
-Make sure you have created your own local branch and that is currently checked out before adding new themes or doing any customization outside the init.el file or the `my-modules` directory.
+Make sure you have checked out your own local branch before adding new themes or doing any customization outside the init.el file or the `my-modules` directory.
 Then you will have proper management of your local custom changes and also have all that in code revision as well!_  How many times have I said this already?
 OMG! :octocat:

 ## Features: